 To be awarded the Copper Mark, a site must achieve either “fully meets” or “partially meets” across each of the 32 criteria areas.
 If a site receives a “partially meets” on certain criteria within the Copper Mark Criteria for Responsible Production, the site must develop an improvement plan to address the specific gaps in their performance in order to achieve the “fully meets” rating.
 These corrective action plans must be established and completed within 12 months following the initial assessment.
 Sites for which one or more criteria are determined to be “does not meet” will not be awarded the Copper Mark.
 After successful completion of the assessment, the performance determination and a summary of the assessment, methodology and results are published by the Copper Mark on their website at coppermark.org.

 The Copper Mark is a continuous improvement framework.
 To account for evolving expectations and support continuous advancement across the industry, the Copper Mark requires that each awarded site be re-assessed every three years against updated criteria.

 In 2020, FCX began the process of validating its copper producing sites against the Copper Mark.
-To date, nine of our sites have been awarded the Copper Mark and two more have signed Letters of Commitment.
+To date, eleven of our sites have been awarded the Copper Mark and one more has a signed Letter of Commitment.
 We have committed to validate all of our copper producing sites against the Copper Mark.

-To learn more about the Copper Mark, view our Letters of Commitment, or review our site reports, please go to coppermark.org.
+To learn more about the Copper Mark, view our Letter of Commitment, or review our site reports, please go to coppermark.org.